ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 $ opam install dream
 ```

-Next, call the framework in the `main.ml` file:
+Next, call the framework in the `bin/main.ml` file by changing the code to read:
 ```ocaml
 let () = Dream.(run (router [ get "/" (fun _ -> html Hello.world) ]))
 ```

 This is telling: “run a web server responding to `/` requests with `Hello.world` as if it was HTML content.”
 The `Dream.(` syntax stands for locally opening a module inside an expression.

 Finally, tell Dune it is going to need Dream to compile the project.
-Do this by just adding `dream` in the `library` stanza of the `bin/dune` file.
-Here's how:
+Do this by just adding the last line below.
+This puts `dream` in the `library` stanza of the `bin/dune` file.
 ```lisp
 (executable
  (public_name hello)